glowing-chemist/Bell/README.md

 **Bell:**

 Bell is a modern rendergraph driven vulkan renderer.
-It implements a UE4 style metalness/Roughess PBR pipeline.
+It supports both a UE4 style metalness/Roughess as well as a Specular/Gloss PBR pipeline.
 It currently has forward and deferred image based lighting paths, af well as dynamic lighting provided by a clustered lighting path.
 ![Clustered lighting in Sponza](https://github.com/glowing-chemist/Bell/blob/master/Assets/Screenshots/ClusteredSponza.png)